MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/deploy-containers-on-server.md

 > Please read the Windows Containers OS Image EULA which can be found here – [EULA](../images-eula.md).

-## Hyper-V Container Host
+## Hyper-V isolated container Host

-In order to run Hyper-V containers, the Hyper-V role is required.
+In order to run Hyper-V isolated containers, the Hyper-V role is required.
 If the Windows container host is itself a Hyper-V virtual machine, nested virtualization will need to be enabled before installing the Hyper-V role.
 For more information on nested virtualization, see [Nested Virtualization]( https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/user_guide/nesting).

 ### Nested Virtualization